emberjs/rfcs/text/0281-es5-getters.md

 As for users who already learned to use `get()` everywhere, that would continue to work.
 Ideally, this would be a Cool Trick™ they pick up some day (as in "Oh, I don't have to do _that_ anymore?
-Cool."), at which point the old habbit would quickly die.
-If this turned out to be too confusing, we could always explore deprecating `this.get()`; we will just have to weight the cost-benefits of the confusion (if any) vs churn.
+Cool."), at which point the old habit would quickly die.
+If this turned out to be too confusing, we could always explore deprecating `this.get()`; we will just have to weigh the cost-benefits of the confusion (if any) versus churn.

 # Drawbacks